UW-SASWE/sDRIPS/README.md

 ### How to Cite
 <div style="text-align: justify;">
 If you use the scripts from this repository, please cite the following paper:
-Khan, S; et.al (2024). <i>Satellite Data Rendered Irrigation using Penman and SEBAL (sD.R.I.P.S) for Surface Water Irrigation Optimization, IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.</i> Paper Under Review.
+Khan, S; et.al (2024). <i>Satellite Data Rendered Irrigation using Penman-Monteith and SEBAL (sD.R.I.P.S) for Surface Water Irrigation Optimization, IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.</i> Paper Under Review.
 </div>

+### Read The Docs Documentation
+Detailed guide with step-by-step tutorial on sDRIPS can be found on ReadTheDocs page - [https://sdrips.readthedocs.io/en/latest/](https://sdrips.readthedocs.io/en/latest/).